realglobe-Inc/sugo-module-noop/README.md

 #!/usr/bin/env node

 /**
- * Example control from remote caller
+ * Example control from caller
  */
 'use strict'